General Dentistry Washington, DC

 At Slate Dental, we work hard to give the best care to our patients in Washington, D.C., and the surrounding areas.
-Our general dental services focus on keeping your teeth and gums healthy with treatments that prevent and fix common dental problems.
+Our general dentistry services in Washington, DC focus on keeping your teeth and gums healthy with treatments that prevent and fix common dental problems.
 Whether you’re a new patient or have been with us for years, we’re here to help.

 General Dentistry at Slate Dental in Washington, D.C.

-Regular dental check-ups are key to staying on top of your oral health.
+Regular dental check-ups are key to maintaining good oral health.
 They allow us to catch small issues like cavities or gum disease before they turn into bigger problems.
 Dr. John Slate recommends coming in for a cleaning and check-up at least twice a year.
 This helps ensure that small issues are addressed quickly and don’t get worse over time.

 General dentists offer many types of care, from routine cleanings to more advanced treatments.
-Dr. Slate provides preventive, restorative, and cosmetic services, all aimed at keeping your smile healthy and looking great.
+Dr. Slate provides preventive, restorative, and cosmetic services, to keep your smile healthy and looking great.

 Our office provides the following general dental care services: